-You have to check a few boxes when building your gaming PC to avoid any surprises or disappointments.
-It’s therefore a great idea to ask questions such as is a quad core processor good for gaming or not.
+You must check a few boxes when building your gaming PC to avoid surprises or disappointments.
+It’s, therefore, a great idea to ask questions such as whether the quad-core processor is good for gaming.

-Many games will run just fine on a quad core processor, including some modern triple-A titles.
-But if you want to squeeze out as many FPS as possible, particularly if you have a lot of background applications running at the same time, then you may need to go for a higher core count.
+Many games, including some modern AAA titles, will run just fine on a quad-core processor.
+But if you want to squeeze out as many FPS as possible, particularly if you have many background applications running simultaneously, then you may need to go for a higher core count.

-But generally, the amount of cores you need for a game depends a lot on the game requirements itself.
+But generally, the amount of cores you need for a game depends greatly on the game requirements.
 Most games are designed to use a specific amount of cores at max.

-Hence having a CPU with more cores than the stipulated amount will not result in much performance improvement.
+Hence, having a CPU with more cores than the stipulated amount will not improve performance.

-With modern CPUs having anywhere up to 64 cores, it’s not uncommon to wonder, is a quad core processor good for gaming.
+With modern CPUs having anywhere up to 64 cores, it’s not uncommon to wonder if a quad-core processor is good for gaming.
 The simple answer is yes.
-You can easily play most games on a quad core CPU.
+You can easily play most games on a quad-core CPU.

 However, there are exceptions.
 Simulation titles such as Cities Skylines or Microsoft Flight Simulator require a lot more cores than just four.